 I chose one of my older paintings of a cottage scene in the evening..
 I was always enamored with the bucolic style of Thomas Kincade, and this one is ideal because it has illuminated windows.

-Right now first step is to establish a pattern with my light string so they won’t be in a clump in one spot.
-Try to scatter your light string, depending on how many lights you have, so they will make a nice pattern.
+Right now first step is to establish a pattern with the light string so they won’t be in a clump in one spot.
+Try to scatter the individual lights, depending on how many you have, so they will make a nice pattern.

 I’m trying to follow the contours of the cottage lit-up windows and arrange my lights in those areas.
 The remaining lights will just go around the foliage in the background.
 When you have the right arrangement, take a pushpin and mark the spots you want the lights to go.